bsmith89/make-bml/lesson.md

 target of a rule, respectively.
 In _Make_, variables are referenced with a leading dollar sign symbol.
 While we can also define our own variables,
-_Make_ _automatically_ defines a number of variables, including each of these.
+_Make_ _automatically_ defines a number of variables, like the ones I've just shown you.

+Therefore

 ```makefile
 zipf_results.tgz: isles.dat abyss.dat isles.png abyss.png